zilliztech/zdoc/docs/tutorials/data-import/data-import-zero-to-hero.md

 # Connections parameters to access the remote bucket
 conn = RemoteBulkWriter.ConnectParam(
-    endpoint="storage.googleapis.com", # s3.amazonaws.com for AWS S3
+    endpoint="storage.googleapis.com", # Set to "s3.amazonaws.com" for AWS S3
-    access_key="Your-Access-Key",
+    access_key=ACCESS_KEY,
-    secret_key="Your-Secret-key",
+    secret_key=SECRET_KEY,
-    bucket_name="Your-Bucket-Name", # Use a bucket hosted in the same cloud as the target cluster secure=True
+    bucket_name=BUCKET_NAME, # Use a bucket hosted in the same cloud as the target cluster secure=True
 )